Is ivermectin highly effective or totally useless against covid? And why is there still no agreement on this question?

 Update April 2022

 The long-awaited TOGETHER trial has finally been published.
 While the authors conclude that ivermectin failed, the data once again indicates that ivermectin may be moderately effective in the early treatment of high-risk patients: hospitalizations were 17% lower, mechanical ventilation was 23% lower, and deaths were 12% lower in the ivermectin group, and these differences were even more pronounced (but still not statistically significant) in people over 50.
 The probability of superiority of ivermectin compared to a placebo was calculated as about 80%.

-Professor Edward Mills, the lead investigator of the trial, said that “there is a clear signal that ivermectin works in COVID patients”.
+Professor Edward Mills, the lead investigator of the trial, stated that “there is a clear signal that ivermectin works in COVID patients”.
 Read more.